luphord/imgwrench/README.rst

 * Command *crop* for cropping images to give aspect ratio
 * Command *resize* for resizing images
 * Command *stack* for vertically stacking images
+* Command *frame* to put a monocolor frame around images
 * Command *save* for no processing, but saving images with the given parameters

 Credits